 For parents, there are a multitude of everyday children’s matters and milestone marks that take up plenty of time and concern, so when there is a medical issue (especially one as complex as an autoimmune disease like celiac disease), it can be especially taxing.
-Doctor visits can feel rushed, confusing, and overwhelming, so we put together this guide to testing and diagnosis to make sure you don’t miss a beat.
+Doctor visits can feel rushed, confusing, and overwhelming, so we put together this guide to testing and diagnosis to provide all the basic information you need.

 Is there a genetic risk?

 Since celiac disease has a genetic component, a child of someone who has been diagnosed has a higher chance of developing it.
-The general incidence of celiac disease is about 1%, but for kids of those who have been diagnosed (as well as for other first degree relatives), the likelihood of developing celiac disease ranges from 4 – 16%.
+The general incidence of celiac disease (cd) is about 1%, but for kids of those who have been diagnosed (as well as for other first degree relatives), the likelihood of developing celiac disease ranges from 4 – 16%.

 - It is generally advisable for first degree relatives of those with celiac disease to be tested regularly.
 Consult with your personal/family physician regarding your unique situation, and to determine how often testing should be done.